Don't see your question here? Call us at 775-334-2090 M-F, 8-5 p.m. Pacific Time, or email email@example.com.

 File complaint against business

 A complaint about a business that is operating in the City of Reno without a license can be file with Reno Direct at (775) 334-4636.
-Complaints are reviewed and pursued by our Revenue Officers.
+Complaints are reviewed and pursued by our Compliance Officers.
 However, the City cannot become involved in civil matters.
 We cannot recover money for you or force someone to do work for you.
 The business license codes require that proper legal procedures be followed when taking any action against a licensee.

 What is considered a "Business"?